myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Testing the actuator

-In order to test out our actuator, it first helps to understand a bit about how Cyanne expects a well behaved client to react to actuator commands.
+In order to test out our actuator, it first helps to understand a bit about how Cayenne expects a well behaved client to react to actuator commands.
 Cayenne expects a client to:

 1. Subscribe to *COMMAND* messages from Cayenne.
 2. When a new *COMMAND* arrives, handle changing the status of the actuator connected to the board.